altixco/django-mysql-nginx-docker-productionready/README.md

 `docker-compose up`

 > If it's first time, the images will be created.
+Sometimes the project doesn't run at first time because the init of mysql, just run again `docker-compose up` and it will work.

-> Sometimes the project doesn't run at first time because the init of mysql, just run again `docker-compose up` and it will work.
+*Your app will run in the port 8000: `localhost:8000`*

 ## Production Deployment: ##